The Patient Perspective

 Summit 2021: The Patient Perspective.

-For the third year running Diabetes Foundation Aotearoa is presenting a Diabetes Summit.
-This year, the focus is on the person: those at risk of diabetes, those with diabetes, and those around them.
+In 2021 Diabetes Foundation Aotearoa presented their third Diabetes Summit.
+The focus was on the person: those at risk of diabetes, those with diabetes, and those around them.

-An update on the analysis of the long running DCSS Audit of care in Primary Care will be presented by Professor Simmons, with other excellent speakers and most importantly a patient perspective panel.
-Check out the preliminary program below.
+An update was provided on the analysis of the long running DCSS Audit of care in Primary Care presented by Professor Simmons, with other excellent speakers and most importantly a patient perspective panel.

 Hosts for Summit 2021